Haksell/gomoku/README.md

 ## TODO

 - basic UI with correct rules
+- place the pieces on intersections
+- tooltip to show the player piece with some transparency
-- draw 9 dots + notation
+- draw 9 dots
 - unit test of rules
-- make the default UI as least as pretty as the one from alabalet
 - random bot
 - bot that likes center
 - arena with elo ranking
+- draw notation
+- make the default UI as least as pretty as the one from alabalet
 - different themes

 ## libraries